Tokens

 lineHeight → 1.2

-When exporting to Tailwind v4, composition tokens are emitted as @utility blocks outside the @theme {} block — not as CSS custom properties — so each composition becomes a usable utility class in your Tailwind project (for example, .heading-1 applies all bundled typography properties at once).
+When exporting to Tailwind v4, each composition token becomes a ready-to-use CSS class in your codebase — for example, .heading-1 applies all bundled typography properties at once.

 The Studio shows a tier toggle at the top of the token tree — switch between Primitive, Semantic, and Composition to focus on just the tier you are editing.